echoghi/argilac-cli/README.md

 1. Add @BotFather on Telegram and follow the prompts to obtain an API key.
 2. Use "Telegram Bot Raw" to get your unique chat ID.
 3. Add your API key as `TELEGRAM_BOT_TOKEN` and chat ID as `TELEGRAM_CHAT_ID` in your `.env` file.
 4. The bot will send notifications for buys, sells, errors, and insufficient balance (out of gas) to Telegram.
 If you don't provide an API key or chat ID, Telegram notifications will be disabled.
+You can toggle the alerts in `config.json` as well.

 ### 4. Profit!